BorrowSanitizer/docs/src/dev/retags.md

     if let Some(mut x) = x {
         // Get a pointer to the inside of the `Box`. let ptr_x: *mut i32 = &raw mut *x;
-        // Turn it into a mutable borrow... let rx = &mut unsafe { *ptr_x };
+        // Turn it into a mutable reference... let rx = &mut unsafe { *ptr_x };
         // ...but still keep using the pointer. unsafe { *ptr_x = 42; }